Bruce Vallance, PhD

 Larissa Celiberto, PhD, MSc

-Dr. Larissa Celiberto is a Microbiome Research Consultant for the Gut4Health Microbiome Core.
-Originally from Brazil, Dr. Celiberto moved to Vancouver in 2016 to pursue her PhD in Experimental Medicine at the University of British Columbia in collaboration with the Sao Paulo State University.
-Her background includes a BSc in Nutrition and a MSc in Food and Nutrition where she investigated the role of several probiotic bacteria in animal models of intestinal inflammation.
-Dr. Celiberto is currently a Postdoctoral Research Fellow in the Vallance lab and her project explores the relationship between the mucus overlying the intestinal epithelial cells and the gut microbiome.
-As a consultant for the Gut4Health team, Dr. Celiberto is involved in equipment purchase, microbiome analysis training and support as well as experiments and clinical trials with dietary compounds and probiotic bacteria
+Dr. Larissa Celiberto is a Clinical Research Coordinator for the Gut4Health Microbiome Core.
+Her background includes a BSc in Nutrition and Dietetics and a MSc in Food and Nutrition where she investigated the role of several probiotic bacteria in animal models of intestinal inflammation.
+Dr. Celiberto is currently a Postdoctoral Research Fellow in the Vallance lab, and her project explores the relationship between the mucus overlying the intestinal epithelial cells and the gut microbiome.
+As a Clinical Research Coordinator at Gut4Health, Dr. Celiberto plays a key role in bridging the gap between cutting-edge research and practical applications.
+Leveraging her expertise in dietary compounds, probiotic bacteria, and other microbiome manipulations, she collaborates closely with clinicians and researchers to ensure that scientific advancements translate into tangible benefits for individuals.

 Maira Jimenez is a PhD student at the Gut4Health Microbiome Core facility.
 Maira is a graduate student at the University of British Columbia at the Experimental Medicine program; she studies the mechanism of how the UVB modulates the microbiome in mice.
 She is currently assisting with various research projects related to UVB.